-This Corporate Governance Statement describes the key corporate governance policies and practices of Ansell Limited and its group companies (Ansell or the Company) during the financial year ending 30 June 2018 (FY18).
-It was approved by the Board on 20 August 2018.
+This Corporate Governance Statement describes the key corporate governance policies and practices of Ansell Limited and its group companies (Ansell or the Company) during the financial year ending 30 June 2019 (FY19).
+It was approved by the Board on 12 August 2019.

-Ansell works to embrace the spirit of the ASX Corporate Governance Council's Corporate Governance Principles & Recommendations (ASX Principles).
+Ansell works to embrace the spirit of the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations (ASX Principles).
 Ansell currently complies with each of the ASX Principles (3rd edition).
-A checklist summarising the Company's compliance with the ASX Principles is set out at the end of this Report.
-Ansell is also actively reviewing the implications and application of the draft ASX Principles 4th edition recently released by the ASX - a number of which cause us concern as to their appropriateness.
+A checklist summarising the Company's compliance with the ASX Principles is set out at the end of this statement.
+Ansell acknowledges the release of the ASX Principles 4th edition and is committed to compliance with the new ASX Principles for the financial year beginning 1 July 2020.